Midtrans/midtrans-java/README.md

 ```

 You can also re-set config using `apiConfig()` method on MidtransCoreApi.Class, MidtransSnapApi.Class or MidtransIrisApi.class like `coreApi.apiConfig().set( ... )`
-> Please note, that this way is not thread-safe.
-May you can create an instance of Config and set the options' config per request.
+> Please note that if you are using multi-thread concurrency, this method is not thread-safe.
+For that, you should use the method of creating & setting individual Config option instances per request.
 [Refer to this section](README.md#per-request-configuration)

 example: